tls-inspector/tls-inspector/.github/SECURITY.md

 We provide limited support to pre-release "Test Flight" versions of the app.
 These versions may contain security vulnerabilities and use of pre-release software is at your own risk.

+## Upstream Vulnerabilities

+TLS Inspector relies on open source third-party software packages, most notably OpenSSL and cURL.

+We require that software packages that are extensively used through the app to have an existing security policy.

+### OpenSSL

+When a vulnerability for OpenSSL is announced, we must determine the impact of the issue on TLS Inspector.

+TLS Inspector does not implement all features of OpenSSL and therefor might not be impacted by a vulnerability.

+### cURL

+When a vulnerability for cURL is announced, we must determine the impact of the issue on TLS Inspector.

+TLS Inspector does not implement all features of cURL and therefor might not be impacted by a vulnerability.

 ## Reporting a Vulnerability

 Please do not report security vulnerabilities as issues on Github as these are visible to the